- Edith Garland Dupré Library

 Questions to consider:

 - In chapter 5, Phillip looks at the Bible twice.
 The first time he looks at it and recalls the sermon he was going to preach the next day on John 14:2.
 The next time, he looks at Psalm 102 before praying.
 In each of these instances, he cannot finish the chapter and prays afterward.
 What relevance do these passages have to the novel as a whole?

-- Looking at Gaines' prospectus for the novel on the left, how does his original plan differ from the final novel?
+- Looking at Gaines' prospectus for the novel, how does his original plan differ from the final novel?
 Do the changes that you see drastically affect the way that we read and approach the finished novel?

 - In chapter 9, Billy tells Philip, “You see all them empty fields round here, mister? . . .
 Go all over this place—empty fields, empty houses, empty roads.
 Where the people used to be—nothing.
 Machines.
 Every time they build another machine that takes work from the people, they hire another hundred cops to keep the people quiet.”
 How does Billy's observation relate to what is occurring in the novel?
 How does it relate to the themes that Gaines explores throughout his works?